If Robots Take All the Jobs

 We Need to Price Pollution Before It's Too Late

 As we head into a more automated future, we need to consider the implications a poor environment have on the health and happiness of humans and other life on earth.
 In our current world we are already seeing the impacts of pollution on our health and environment worldwide.
 With Climate Change caused by greenhouse gas emissions to smog and heart disease from physical pollution in our communities, it is easy to see the effects of industry in our everyday lives.

-These side effects of the great convenience and wealth many of us enjoy will only compound as robots become more a part of our everyday lives.
+These side effects of the great convenience and wealth many of us enjoy will only compound like interest as robots become more a part of our everyday lives.
 We must plan ahead for a future of more convenience and avoid less forests, environmental degradation and poorer air quality.
-I know I’m not the only person that thinks about these issues, or at least, I hope I am not.
+I know I'm not the only person that thinks about these issues, or at least, I hope I am not.

 I strongly believe that there is no other sensible way to get people and businesses to reduce their pollution output than to reward reduction and penalize pollution.
 We can achieve this with an Emissions Tax, having groups and individuals willingly (as willingly as they pay their taxes) use or reduce their use of pollution generating products and services.
 Income Taxes will be reduced, benefits will be increased, and people will have more choice on how their money is spent.
 Most people will make better choices when the decision is as clear as price.

 Let me know your thoughts?
 Reach out - lets get it done!